Kings Heath

 Kings Heath (historically, and still occasionally King's Heath) is a suburb of south Birmingham, England, four miles south of the city centre.
-Historically in Worcestershire, it is the next suburb south from Moseley on the A435, Alcester road.
+Historically in Worcestershire, it is the next suburb south from Moseley on the A435 Alcester Road.
+Since 2018 it has been part of the Brandwood and Kings Heath Ward.

 History

 Kings Heath came into being as a village in the 18th century when improvements to the Alcester to Birmingham road acted as a catalyst for the development of new houses and farms.
-Prior to this, the area was largely uninhabited wasteland run by the Royal Borough of Kings Norton.
+Prior to this the area was largely uninhabited heathland, alternating under the control of Bromsgrove, Moseley, and Kings Norton.

-The streets running off High Street are dominated by pre-1919 terraced, owner-occupied housing.
+The streets running off High Street are dominated by pre–1919 terraced, owner-occupied housing.

-A number of independent shops have taken advantage of comparatively cheap rents in the side roads off High Street, leading to an influx of boutiques and the start of an (organic) café culture.
-In 2008, the businesses agreed to establish a Business Improvement District, which top-slices a proportion of their local business taxes to go directly into improvements and promotion of the area.

-The local community still refers to Kings Heath as a "village" even though it has been part of Birmingham for over a century.
-Its centre at the High Street / Vicarage Road junction has been developed to form an attractive public square which is used as a venue for a monthly farmers' market and other events.

-On 28 July 2005, Kings Heath was hit by a major (by European standards) tornado which damaged several shops on High Street and All Saints' Church.
+On 28 July 2005, Kings Heath was hit by a major tornado (by European standards) which damaged several shops on High Street and All Saints' Church.
 The tornado then moved on to damage many houses in Balsall Heath.
 There were no fatalities.

-In 2021 the area was named an official gayborhood alongside the likes of The Castro, San Francisco and The Marais in Paris, being well marked as a gayborhood with its first "Queens Heath Pride" parade in September 2021.
+In 2008, the businesses agreed to establish a Business Improvement District, which top-slices a proportion of their local business taxes to go directly into improvements and promotion of the area.
+A number of independent shops have taken advantage of comparatively cheap rents in the side roads off High Street, leading to an influx of boutiques and the start of an (organic) café culture.

+Despite being part of Birmingham for over a century – and being closer in size to a town than a suburb – Kings Heath is referred to as a 'village' by some members of the community.
+A focal point of the suburb is All Saints Square, located at one end of the High Street at the junction of Alcester Road South and Vicarage Road.
+This was created in the mid-2010s when the churchyard of All Saints' Church was redeveloped into a public square.
+It is used as the venue for the suburb's monthly farmers' market and other seasonal events.

+Residents and businesses hosted the first annual Queens Heath Pride in September 2021 after "The Gayborhood Foundation" named the area one of the world's best 'gayborhoods' alongside the likes of The Castro in San Francisco and The Marais in Paris.
+The foundation and parade were later revealed to be the brainchild of local resident and comedian Joe Lycett in response to an increase in anti-LGBTQ protests outside schools in Birmingham.
+Even after this fact was revealed, Queens Heath Pride continues to take place annually on York Road.